shurik179/reflectance_array/docs/library.rst

 .. function:: stop()

     Starting and stopping the sensor.
 By default, the sensor is active.
-To save battery, you can stop it by using `stop()`; this turns off the power to IR LEDs inside reflactance sensors.
-Note that you can still read the reflectance sensor values even when the LEDs are off; this can be useful for detecting ambience light changes.
+To save battery, you can stop it by using `stop()`; this turns off the power to IR LEDs inside reflectance sensors.
+Note that you can still read the reflectance sensor values even when the LEDs are off; this can be useful for detecting ambient light changes.

 .. function:: fw_version()